tplooker/draft-looker-cose-cwt-claims-in-headers/draft-ietf-cose-cwt-claims-in-headers.md

 Claim-Label = int / text
 ```

-It is RECOMMENDED that the CWT claims header parameter is used only in a protected header to avoid the contents from being malleable.
+It is RECOMMENDED that the CWT claims header parameter is used only in a protected header to avoid the contents being malleable.
 The header parameter MUST only occur once in either the protected or unprotected header of a COSE structure.

 # Privacy Considerations